RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

    Once your keys are setup simply use ``ssh`` commands.
-   For example a user with UCInetID *panteater* can use one of the following commands  and provide your ssh passphrase when prompted:
+   For example a user with UCInetID *panteater* can use one of the following commands  and provide the ssh passphrase when prompted:

    .. code-block:: console

       ssh panteater@hpc3.rcic.uci.edu
       ssh hpc3.rcic.uci.edu -l panteater

-   The above commands assume using default ssh keys (usually ~/.ssh/id_rsa, .ssh/id_dsa, ~/.ssh/id_ecdsa, ~/.ssh/id_ed25519, and ~/.ssh/identity).
+   The above commands assume using default ssh keys which are usually :tt:`id_rsa`, :tt:`id_dsa`, :tt:`id_ecdsa`, :tt:`id_ed25519`, or :tt:`identity` files in your :tt:`~/.ssh/` directory.

-   If your ssh keys have non-default names and you do not have mapping in your :tt:`~/.ssh/config` file, or if your ssh client does not use this file (FileZilla), then you need to specify ssh key via :tt:`-i` flag:
+   If your ssh keys have non-default names and you do not have mapping in your ssh configuration file :tt:`~/.ssh/config`, or if your ssh client does not use this configuration file (FileZilla), then you need to specify ssh key via :tt:`-i` flag:

    .. code-block:: console